pdeschen/wuff-wiki/First-equinox-app.md

   Build task generates product in "build/output" folder.

-You can run the program either by invoking launch script within the product or by invoking "gradle run" in project's directory.
+4. You can run the program either by invoking launch script within the product or by invoking "gradle run" in project's directory.

-**Expected program's output**

 When you run the program, it prints to stdout:

   *Hello, world!
 I am equinox application!*